 When you work, you get an income along with other important benefits like health insurance.
 Working also gives you a feeling of self-esteem.
-But when you have cancer you may run into some blocks along the way to finding and keeping a job.
-This can lead to problems with paying bills and getting adequate health insurance.
+But when you have cancer, you may run into some blocks along the way to finding and keeping a job.
+This can lead to problems with paying bills and getting enough health insurance.

 Most employers treat cancer survivors fairly and legally.
 But this is not always the case.
-Some employers may have personnel policies that are outdated or a supervisor who is not informed or up to date.
+Some employers may have personnel policies that are outdated or a supervisor who is not informed or up-to-date.
 As a result, survivors may face unnecessary and sometimes illegal difficulties with job opportunities.
 Some cancer survivors may be let go from the job or may not be hired.
 They might be put in lower positions or not get a promotion or benefits.
-Others may be moved to a less desirable department or face resentment by co-workers.
-But you can protect yourself from employment job discrimination.
+Others may be moved to a less desirable department or face resentment by coworkers.
+But you can protect yourself from job discrimination.
 Learn how to speak up for your rights in the workplace.
 Here's what you need to know.

 When it comes to your job and what you do as part of that job, federal law and many state laws say that an employer cannot treat you differently from others because of your history of cancer.
 This is true as long as you are capable of doing the job.
 These laws protect you only if: